Rona (store): History

 In 2006, Rona acquired Stephens Home Centre/Castle Inc, a company based in Sydney, Nova Scotia.
-Rona also acquired a majority (51%) stake in Matériaux Coupal Inc as well as Curtis Lumber Building Supplies and Chester Dawe Limited, a company based in St. John's, Newfoundland and Labrador.
+Rona also acquired a majority (51%) stake in Matériaux Coupal Inc. as well as Curtis Lumber Building Supplies and Chester Dawe Limited, a company based in St. John's, Newfoundland and Labrador.
 In 2007, Rona acquired Dick's Lumber, a company based in Burnaby, British Columbia.
 In 2007, Rona acquired Noble Trade, a company based in Concord, Ontario.
 In 2009, My Rona Home first aired.
 In 2010, Rona acquired Pierceys, a company based in Nova Scotia, Plomberie Payette & Perreault, a company based in Boucherville, Quebec, Moffatt & Powell, a company based in London, Ontario, Don Park Canada, and TruServ.

 In 2012, the U.S. hardware store chain Lowe's attempted to buy Rona; however, the deal was met with objections from Rona shareholders (particularly the Caisse de dépôt et placement du Québec) and franchisees, and was eventually called off.
 On February 3, 2016, Rona announced that it had accepted an offer to be acquired by Lowe's for CDN$3.2 billion, pending regulatory and shareholder approval.
-Post-merger, Lowe's plans to maintain Rona's retail banners, and "continue to employ the vast majority of its current employees and maintain key executives from Rona's strong leadership team".
-Lowe's Canada will be operated from Rona's headquarters in Boucherville, but remain under the leadership of its current CEO Sylvain Prud'homme.
+Post-merger, Lowe's planned to maintain Rona's retail banners, and to "continue to employ the vast majority of its current employees and maintain key executives from Rona's strong leadership team".
+Lowe's Canada was operated from Rona's headquarters in Boucherville, but remained under the leadership of its CEO Sylvain Prud'homme.
 The purchase was closed in May 2016.
 In December 2016, Lowe's announced that it planned to convert selected Rona-branded stores to the Lowe's brand.

 In 2019, acting upon a public complaint, Advertising Standards Canada ruled that Rona's continued display of signage such as "Truly Canadian" and "Proudly Canadian" on storefronts following the sale to the American-based Lowe's was misleading.
 Rona subsequently removed the signage.

 In November 2022, Lowe's agreed to sell its Canadian operations (including the Lowe's-branded stores) to the American private equity firm Sycamore Partners, which also operates, among other properties, Staples Canada.
-Following the sale, Rona planned to convert the Lowe's-branded stores to the Rona brand.
+Following the sale, Rona converted the Lowe's-branded stores to the Rona brand.
 The sale was completed on February 3, 2023.
 Rona announced in May 2024 that it would also convert Réno-Dépôt locations to the Rona+ banner.